 The advertising authority (ASA) in the United Kingdom has censored Keira Knightly’s Chanel Coco Mademoiselle advert after it appeared next to children’s film “Ice Age 2.”

-“The ASA acknowledged that the undressing in the ad took place in the context of a photo shoot but nevertheless considered those scenes involved sexually suggestive content,” announced the authority in a statement.
+“The ASA acknowledged that the undressing in the ad took place in the context of a photo shoot but nevertheless considered those scenes involved sexually suggestive content,” announced the authority.

 The 60-second spot was directed by Joe Wright, who has since gone on to work with Chanel again on the recent Chanel No. 5 campaign featuring Brad Pitt.